-J. Stacey Adams’ equity theory is a process model of motivation which says that the level of reward we receive, compared to our own sense of our contribution, affects our motivation.
+J. Stacey Adams’ equity theory is a process model of motivation.
+It says that the level of reward we receive, compared to our own sense of our contribution, affects our motivation.
 The theory considers the concept of equality and fairness, as well as the importance of comparison to others.

 At its core, Adams’ theory says that individuals want a fair relationship between inputs and outputs.
 What this means is that they want the benefits (rewards) they receive from work to seem fair in relation to the inputs (contribution) that they provide.
 Similarly, they want the rewards that others receive for their work to be similar to the rewards that they themselves would receive for the same level of contribution.